KasRoid/Introduction-to-Computer-Networks/2.How-Computer-Network-Work/README.md

   - Last three bytes (24 bits) are usually assigned sequentially
     - Unique Numbers
 - 2^24 = 16.7 Million Unique Addresses

+## IP Addresses

+An IP Address is a logical address used in order to uniquely identify a device on an IP network.

+- It's a Network Layer address, associated with routing.
+  - OSI Layer 3: Network Layer
+  - TCP/IP Layer 2: internet Layer
+- There are two vversions
+  - IP version 4 (IPv4)
+    - Example: 192.168.0.1
+  - IP version 6 (IPv6)
+    - Example: 2001:DB8:85A3:0:0:8A2E:370:7334